kangks/lex-bedrock-agent-kb/README.md

 ## Getting Started

 1. Download the sample books by running `bash scripts/load-kb.sh`
-1. Deploy the CDK stack
+1. Deploy the CDK stacks
 2. Configure the Lex bot with appropriate intents
 3. Set up the Bedrock Agent with the provided Knowledge Base
 4. Test the integration using the Lex console or API